Research

 Cancer research

-Candidate drugs are now being developed by MyCural Therapeutics with the aim to establish a new cancer therapy for patients with MYC-driven aggressive high-risk tumors.
+We have identified small molecule binders of MYC that selectively inhibit MYC in tumor cell lines and cancer models.
+Candidate drugs are now being developed by MyCural Therapeutics with the aim to bring forward a new cancer therapy for patients with MYC-driven cancers and aggressive high-risk tumors.

 Targeting the MYC oncoprotein